Skip to main content

 Enhancing Earth Observation capabilities of the Eratosthenes Centre of Excellence on Disaster Risk Reduction through Artificial Intelligence

-AI-OBSERVER project aims to significantly strengthen and stimulate the scientific excellence and innovation capacity, as well as the research management and administrative skills of the ERATOSTHENES Centre of Excellence (ECoE), through several capacity building activities on AI for EO applications in the Disaster Risk Reduction thematic area, upgrading and modernising its existing department of Resilient Society, as well as its research management and administration departments, and assisting the ECoE to reach its long-term objective of raised excellence on AI for EO on environmental hazards.
-A close and strategic partnership between the ECoE (Cyprus) and two internationally top-class leading research institutions, the German Research Centre for Artificial Intelligence (DFKI) from Germany and the University of Rome Tor Vergata (UNITOV) from Italy, will be achieved, leading to a research exploratory project on the application of AI on EO for multi-hazard monitoring and assessment in Cyprus.
-Moreover, CELLOCK Ltd, the project’s industrial partner, will lead the commercialisation, exploitation and product development aspects of AI-OBSERVER and its exploratory project outputs.
-All outputs will be disseminated and communicated to stakeholders, the research community, and the public, assisting the ECoE to accomplish its exploitation goals, by creating strong links with various stakeholders from academia and industry in Cyprus and beyond, that ECoE will capitalise on, long after the end of the project.
+AI-OBSERVER project aimed to significantly strengthen and stimulate the scientific excellence and innovation capacity, as well as the research management and administrative skills of the ERATOSTHENES Centre of Excellence (ECoE), through several capacity building activities on AI for EO applications in the Disaster Risk Reduction thematic area, upgrading and modernizing its existing department of Resilient Society, as well as its research management and administration departments, and assisting the ECoE to reach its long-term objective of raised excellence on AI for EO on environmental hazards.
+The close and strategic partnership between the ECoE (Cyprus) and two internationally top-class leading research institutions, the German Research Centre for Artificial Intelligence from Germany and the University of Rome Tor Vergata from Italy, led to a research exploratory project on the application of AI on EO for multi-hazard (earthquakes, landslides, coastal erosion, fires, floods, and marine pollution) monitoring and assessment in Cyprus.
+Moreover, CELLOCK Ltd, the project’s industrial partner, led the commercialization, exploitation and product development aspects of AI-OBSERVER and its exploratory project outputs.
+All project outputs were disseminated and communicated to stakeholders, the research community, and the public, assisting the ECoE to accomplish its exploitation goals, that ECoE will capitalize on, long after the end of the project.

-Finally, numerous capacity building and knowledge transfer activities took place in the context of WP4.
-In fact, DFKI and UNITOV organised and carried out 2 AI-related workshops (AI-WS1 & AI-WS2), 2 AI-related webinars (AI-WEB1 & AI-WEB2), 1 short-term staff exchange (SSE1), 1 summer school (AI-JSS1), 2 webinars (RMA-WEb1 & RMA-WEB2) on Research Management and Administration (RMA) and 1 Expert Visit on RMA (RMA-EV1) achieving MS5: Capacity building activities – 1st year.
+Moreover, 23 capacity building and knowledge transfer activities took place in the context of WP4.
+DFKI and UNITOV organized and carried out 6 AI-related workshops (AI-WS1-6), 4 AI-related webinars (AI-WEB1-4), 3 short-term staff exchange (SSE1-3), 2 summer schools (AI-JSS1-2), 2 expert visits (AI-EV1-2); and 1 workshop (RMA-WS), 4 webinars (RMA-WEB1-4) and 1 Expert Visit (RMA-EV1) on Research Management and Administration (RMA).
 These provided useful knowledge and skills towards achieving the project's goals to strengthen the scientific excellence and innovation capacity of ECoE on EO through AI, increase the inwards and outwards mobility of qualified scientists, and enhance the RMA skills of the ECoE staff.
-This collaboration has already led to one open-access journal publication, the particpation in an international conference, with 3 more conference publications in progress and the submission of research proposals on AI-related topics.
+The presentations, training material and recordings from all capacity building activities are stored in a dedicated Microsoft SharePoint, as a source of knowledge that is systematically exploited by ERATOSTHENES CoE staff.
+The WP4 related materials, results and outputs are documented in D4.1 D4.2 D4.3 and D4.4.

 The AI-OBSERVER project is expected to have scientific (SC), economic (E), and societal impact (S), which is monitored through a set of Key Performance Indicators as follows: